 Courtney Poja, Director of Advancement

 Courtney Poja served as Cornerstone’s Development Coordinator from 2006-2013.
 Prior to rejoining Cornerstone in 2015, Courtney served as an Associate Development Officer at the University of Minnesota Law School.
 She received a B.A. in Sociology from the University of Wisconsin-Madison and a J.D. from the University of Minnesota Law School.
 Courtney is a member of the Charities Review Council’s Board of Directors and is Chair of their Governance Committee.
+She also is a member of LegalCORPS’ Board of Directors, as well as the Rotary Club of Bloomington’s Board of Directors where she is the Chair of Community Relations.

 Colleen Schmitt, Director of Programs